 Let’s face it: Using a virtual private network will slow down your internet — often by 50% or more.
-It’s the nature of, and there’s really no way around it.
+It’s the nature of how VPNs work, and there’s really no way around it.
 However, there are a few things you can try that may help give your VPN connection a substantial speed boost.

-VPNs add ato your internet connection while routing your traffic through a server in a remote location.
+VPNs add a layer of encryption to your internet connection while routing your traffic through a server in a remote location.
 This is the process that’s primarily responsible for the speed loss.
 It takes time to encrypt and decrypt your traffic and for your data to travel to the VPN server and back.
 Other factors like the VPN protocol you’re using or the load on the VPN server you’re connecting through can also negatively affect your connection speeds.

 If your VPN isn’t as fast as you need it to be, here’s what you can do to speed up your VPN connection.